andrewjamesford/shop-nextjs-stripe/README.md

+# Example of an E-commerce shop using Next.js and Stripe

-This is a E-commerce shop that uses the stripe.js library and Next.js.
+This is an example of an E-commerce shop that uses the stripe.js library and Next.js.

-Follow the instructions on [andrewford.co.nz](https://andrewford.co.nz/articles/shop-nextjs-stripe-introduction/).
+To build this yourself follow the instructions on [andrewford.co.nz](https://andrewford.co.nz/articles/shop-nextjs-stripe-introduction/).